pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_mobile-push.md

-# Mobile Push Notifications – Ruby SDK
+# Mobile Push Notifications – PubNub Ruby SDK

-Enables PubNub publishing to FCM/GCM and APNS2 without additional servers.
 Requires the **Mobile Push Notifications** add-on (enable in the Admin Portal).

 ---

 ## Add Device to Channel

+Enable push notifications for the specified channels.

 ### Method